 Other Places People Serve

-People also serve in our parish on various teams (leadership team, parish pastoral council, finance council, etc) or for one of the para-church organizations (Knights of Columbus, CWL, etc) associated with us.
+People also serve in our parish on various teams (leadership team, parish pastoral council, finance council, etc) or for one of the para-church organizations (Knights of Columbus, CWL, Society of St. Vincent de Paul, etc) associated with us.